- School & Youth

 Almost as soon as they could dig without frost impeding their way, archaeologists found evidence of Colonial and later materials such as eighteenth-century redware pottery and clay pipes.
 None of the materials were representative of Indigenous lifeways.
 The everyday objects we uncovered may have been used by the Casey family’s ancestors and tenant farmers.
 These are fairly common finds, especially considering that the locale has been the kitchen garden for the property since about 1702.
 We will be glad to add them to our little trove of objects in the farmhouse gallery.
 With the report and catalogue of materials from PAL complete, we are ready to proceed to installation and planning the celebration to welcome the sculpture.

 Soon the sculpture installation will start with Newsome leading the way.
-Once in its new home, the sculpture will withstand the coastal weather and work in harmony with the weather to nurture the garden.
+The sculpture will be in its new home on June 10.
+It will withstand the coastal weather and work in harmony with the weather to nurture the garden.
 It will greet and intrigue visitors to children’s education programs, special events, our Community Supported Agriculture program, and farmers’ market.
 We look forward to seeing how it alters as it plays with the sky above and growing things around it.
 We know it will spark imaginations and conversations.

 Jane Hennedy is Historic New England’s Site Manager for Southern Rhode Island.
 She oversees the visitor experience at Casey Farm and Watson Farm.